jmonterroso/jmonterroso/README.md

 ## I'm a husband, father and Developer!

-:eagle:     I'm currently building an amazing product at [Stackhawk](https://stackhawk.com)
+:eagle: &nbsp; &nbsp; I'm currently building an amazing product at [Stackhawk](https://stackhawk.com)
 <br/>
 :seedling:     Grow and learn something new everyday.
 Big believer of compounding effect in habits.
 <br/>